Our Review Process

 Dr. Apoorva T, MHM.

-Millets Good or Bad For People With Diabetes
+Millets For Diabetes

 Diabetes is a condition where the body either does not produce enough insulin to break down glucose or cannot use the insulin efficiently when it's secreted by the pancreas.
 Thus, people living with diabetes can always look out for food items with a low glycemic index(GI), i.e., increasing blood-glucose levels gradually, instead of spiking it at once.

 Carbohydrates are known to cause a spike in blood sugar levels.
 Hence people living with diabetes are wary of their carb intake.
 However, millets are good for people with diabetes because of their low GI and high nutritional content – albeit in moderation.
+Read to know more about is millet good for diabetics?

 Table of Contents